eltonfonseca/google-apps-scripts/README.md

-# google-apps-scripts
+# Google Apps Scripts
-Some Google Apps Script
+This repository has some scripts for Google Sheets